schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Battling

-A retaliatory travel guide knocks a thunderstorm at a auditorium.
+A retaliatory travel guide knocks a thunderstorm at an auditorium.

 ## Counselor